Mammut Wall Rider Review

 Headlamp Attachment

 There are a couple of features to note to attach a headlamp: two clips in the front with teeth on the bottoms, combined with the single elastic bungee and hook system in the back that latches over the top of the headband.
-This rear bungee is also designed to work well to hold ski goggle straps in place, making this a more versatile helmet for use while mountaineering or ski mountaineering.
+This rear bungee also works for holding the straps of ski goggles in place, making this a more versatile helmet for use while mountaineering or ski mountaineering.
 Our one complaint is that compared to the straightforward headlamp clip designs, found on most of the other helmets, the ones on this helmet are extremely tight, and take a bit more effort to slide the strap up underneath.
 This tension seems pretty unnecessary considering how effectively these clips hold a headlamp in place anyway.

 Durability